 - 1. Look joyously at the current releases. - 2.
-Publish a new release from the master branch with: - The version string, with v prepended, as the tag that will be created and the title. - The change-log for this release (not the entire contents of the change-log file) as the description - The WYMeditor build, wymeditor-<version>.tag.gz, as an attached binary - 3.
+Publish a new release from the master branch with: - The tag is the version string with v prefixed. - The title is the version string as is. - The description is the change-log section for this release, excluding its title. - The WYMeditor build, wymeditor-<version>.tag.gz, as an attached binary - 3.
 Activate the new version in Read the Docs and set it as the default version. - 4.
 Publish the website. - 5.
-Drench yourself in a feeling of attainment.
+Drench yourself in a feeling of attainment. - 6.
+Tweet.

-6. Tweet.